lpotgieter/lpotgieter/README.md

 - 👋 Hi, I’m @lpotgieter
 - 👀 I’m interested in Evolutionary Biology, Bioinformatics, Arduino things
 - 🌱 I’m currently learning R, and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on comparative genomics and population genomics type projects.
+I just finished my PhD, so I'm looking for the next thing!
 - 📫 How to reach me: potgieter@evolbio.mpg.de, or Twitter L73217

 <!---